 So, let’s get started with a simple example to illustrate how to use Structured Table references.

-The term beauty vloggers, refers to people who give makeup, hair and other beauty-related video tutorials on YouTube and other social media platforms.
+The term beauty vloggers refer to people who give makeup, hair, and other beauty-related video tutorials on YouTube and other social media platforms.
 Many of these beauty vloggers have devoted fan bases and hundreds of thousands of subscribers.
 These video tutorials usually vary in length and can be up to 45 minutes or longer in length.

 A hypothetical beauty vlogger who has just started a YouTube Channel has decided to evaluate her videos she has uploaded thus far – she uploaded all of the following on the same day.
 The source data is shown below.

-Creating the Table, giving the Table a Descriptive name and using Structured References in an SUMIF Formula
+Creating the Table, giving the Table a Descriptive name, and using Structured References in a SUMIF Formula

 1) First, things first let’s create a Table by clicking one cell in the range and going to Insert>Tables>Table or pressing CTRL-T.

 2) The Create Table Dialog Box should appear and detect the data automatically, if it is set up correctly, select Ok and the Table is created.